H&R Block Business & Career Center

 Grant Research and Writing

-The Kansas City Public Library is designated a “Cooperating Collection” of the Foundation Center, a grants-research organization based in New York.
-It is one of 380 Cooperating Collections across the country, providing access to essential research databases.
+The Kansas City Public Library is a Funding Information Network partner of the Foundation Center, a grants-research organization based in New York, providing access to essential research databases.

 Business and Financial News

 - Three monitors in the Center display current business news from Bloomberg, MSNBC, and the Fox Business Network.

 - Access online databases such as Standard & Poor's NetAdvantage (Library card is required to access from outside the Library).
 Check S&P ratings on stocks, bonds, and mutual funds, read weekly stock “picks and pans,” access corporate annual reports and other company data, and use the Stock Screener to identify the right investments for your financial planning strategy.

 - Read print business newspapers and investor newsletters.